celenityy/Phoenix/.gitlab/issue_templates/default.md

 <!-- This is for any general issues or unexpected/unintended behavior you come across while using Phoenix.

-Please set the title of your issue to "[BUG]", followed by a summary of your issue..."
+Please set the title of your issue to "[BUG]", followed by a summary of your issue.

 Note that anything between <!- - and - -> won't be shown when your issue is created.
 -->